mach-composer/mach-composer-cli/docs/src/reference/cli/mach-composer_apply.md

   -c, --component stringArray
-      --destroy                 Destroy option is a convenient way to destroy all remote objects managed by this mach config -f, --file string             YAML file to parse. (default "main.yml") -h, --help                    help for apply
+      --destroy                 Destroy option is a convenient way to destroy all remote objects managed by this mach config -f, --file string             YAML file to parse. (default "main.yml") --force                   Force the apply to run even if the components are considered up to date -h, --help                    help for apply
       --ignore-version          Skip MACH composer version check
       --output-path string      Outputs path to store the generated files. (default "deployments")